charlesrocabert/SigmaFGM/README.md

 </p>

 <p align="justify">
 &sigma;FGM simulates adaptive evolution in Fisher's geometric model with an evolvable phenotypic noise.
+A population of individuals is placed under stabilizing selection and must evolve towards a fitness optimum.
 The fitness function is configurable and can adopt non-Gaussian shapes.
 Phenotypic noise is modeled by an evolvable multivariate normal distribution.
-See below for a first usage, and <a href="https://doi.org/10.1111/evo.14083">Rocabert et al. (2020)</a> for a full description of the simulation model.
+Simulations are fully configurable.
+See below for <a href="#installation">installation instructions</a> and a <a href="#first_usage">first usage</a>, and <a href="https://doi.org/10.1111/evo.14083">Rocabert et al. (2020)</a> for a full description of the underlying mathematical model.
 </p>

 <p align="justify">